List of governors of the Banque Centrale du Congo

-As for the Bank Council and the Board of Auditors, these two bodies have not been operational for some time.
+Neither the Bank Council nor the Board of Auditors has been operational for some time.
 In practice, only the Governor's Office is currently functioning, maintaining the former structure which includes the executive management, head office directorates, provincial directorates, and autonomous agencies.

 The powers and responsibilities of the governor are defined in Articles 29 and 31 of Law No. 005/2002 of 7 May 2002.
 The governor directs the bank and represents it in its dealings and relations with third parties, including the government.
 In this capacity, the governor has the following powers: